 - Apply the diluted oil to the affected skin area with a cotton swab

-What If I’m Allergic to Cedar Oil or Doesn’t Like Its Smell?
+What If I’m Allergic to Cedar Oil or Don’t Like Its Smell?

-I understand, some people are allergic to cedar oil and therefore cannot use them due to the respiratory distress it can cause.
+I understand that some people are allergic to cedar oil and, therefore, cannot use them due to the respiratory distress it can cause.

-As an alternative, you can use other varieties of essential oils or a blend that I have already listed above for keeping the pests away.
+As an alternative, you can use other varieties of essential oils or a blend that I have already listed above to keep the pests away.

 It’s good to first experiment with the oils and recipes to check what combination actually works best for you based on your lifestyle.

 Pest control services offered by professionals are often expensive.
 And unlike holistic approaches, products like insecticides are usually meant for single usage.

 Learning how to create your own DIY cedarwood oil spray for stopping bed bugs is simple.